-A company without a social media presence is likely sacrificing market share.
+A company without a social media presence is likely to sacrifice market share.
 Below are the top ten social media sites businesses should use:

 Instagram – This photo-sharing platform is one of the best ways to display your products.
 With easy-to-use filters and a clickable call to action (CTA), Instagram is one of the best platforms for online sales.
 You can also share photos of your staff or custom graphics to build brand recognition.

 Facebook – Facebook is still the #1 social media platform worldwide.
 One-quarter of the world’s population uses Facebook for social sharing and entertainment.
 Businesses can connect with customers by sharing photos and videos of their products and staff.
 Facebook is also the most popular platform for advertising.

 Pinterest – Pinterest is a popular platform to share images and articles that customers can save to their profiles.
 Some of Pinterest’s most-searched terms include health & beauty, fashion, food, and “DIY” projects.
 For certain target audiences, Pinterest can be highly profitable.

 LinkedIn – LinkedIn is a professional network for users to share their career experiences, learn about others in their network, and potentially connect with companies.
 LinkedIn is most appropriate for B2B companies and business owners.

 Twitter – Twitter is an easy way to share updates in real time with millions of fans across the world.
 Twitter is primarily used to share company news and promote brand messages.
 Twitter is also a great way for public figures to share opinions about current events with their audiences.

 Google+ – Google+, a social network that serves as an extension of Google’s other apps, helps you rank in the search engine and manage contacts in your professional circles.
 While Google+ may not be a direct way to connect with followers, it can help with your search engine optimization (SEO).